by Tom Allen

 Successful M&A requires that the right deals are pursued via a well-judged approach to target screening, and a successful target screening relies on a well-defined acquisition strategy.
 An M&A strategy can help identify the most attractive market sectors, determine whether organic or acquisitive growth is best (and therefore, whether M&A is suitable) and assist in tackling the typical hurdles associated with an M&A campaign.

 To become a successful acquirer, an organization needs to utilize an established set of best practices.
-One such best practice is taking time to build a well-defined acquisition strategy before any checks are signed.
+One such best practice is taking time to build a well-defined approach before any checks are signed.
 To do so, an organization could start by contemplating a number of questions – the idea of such an exercise is to trigger thoughts around the rationale for pursuing an M&A campaign (such introspection can uncover some potentially expensive truths).

 The 20 Key Questions an organization should ask itself when defining its acquisition strategy are: